 Sources and Further Reading

-Low-MOQ Apparel Production: Cost, Quality and Supplier Risk for New Brands was reviewed against official standards, regulator pages and sector guidance.
-Always verify legal, medical, food or export decisions against the latest official text.
+Source check for Low-MOQ Apparel Production: Cost, Quality and Supplier Risk for New Brands: official standards, regulator pages and sector references are listed below.
+Validate final legal, medical, food or export decisions against the current primary text.